Sea-Based Remote Weapon System Market Size & Share Analysis - Growth Trends & Forecasts (2024 - 2029)

 Asia-Pacific to Register Highest Growth During the Forecast Period

-The various countries in the Asia-Pacific are rapidly increasing their military expenditure due to increasing political tensions and border issues.
-China was the largest military spender in the region, with USD 292 billion in military expenditure in 2022.
-The Chinese People's Liberation Army Navy (PLAN) is rapidly replacing obsolescent and single-purpose ships in favor of larger, multirole combatants with advanced anti-ship, anti-air, and anti-submarine weapons and sensors.
 Furthermore, due to political tensions with China, countries like India, Japan, the Philippines, and Australia are modernizing and upgrading their naval vessels and combat systems to enhance their naval capabilities.
 As of November 2022, the Indian Navy had 45 vessels of various types under construction and planned to build a strong navy of 200 vessels by 2050.
-Recently, in August 2023, the government cleared a USD 2.4 billion deal to manufacture fleet support vessels (FSVs), which are urgently required by the Indian Navy.
-Under the Make in India initiative, the country is rapidly increasing its indigenously produced warships and initiated Project 75 Alpha.
+In August 2023, the government recently cleared a USD 2.4 billion deal to manufacture fleet support vessels (FSVs), which the Indian Navy urgently requires.
+Under the Make in India initiative, the country rapidly increased its indigenously produced warships and initiated Project 75 Alpha.
 Under this project, six submarines will be designed by the Navy's in-house Directorate of Naval Design and built by the Shipbuilding Centre at Visakhapatnam.
-The construction is expected to commence on 2023-24, while the first submarine is expected to enter service in 2032.
+The construction is expected to commence on 2023-24, while the first submarine will enter service in 2032.
 Such developments will likely contribute to the market growth in the coming years.

 Sea-based Remote Weapon Systems Market - Growth Rate by Region (2023 - 2028)